SexySparrow/SexySparrow.github.io/README.md

 # SexySparrow.github.io
-My personal website, running on the github-pages enviroment.
+My personal website, running on the github-pages environment.
 Created using HTML, CSS, JS and PHP